-Vidiots Foundation has a longstanding commitment to diversity, equity, inclusion, and access going back to our founding in 1985.
+Vidiots Foundation has a longstanding commitment to diversity, equity, inclusion, belonging, and access going back to our founding in 1985.
 We profoundly value and strive to reflect all the communities we serve, in one of the most diverse counties in the United States.
-Representation, inclusivity, and equity have been at the forefront of our work for 35 years.
+Representation, inclusivity, equity, and fostering a feeling of belonging for all, have been at the forefront of our work for 35 years.
 Our Founders began the organization in order to tap the deep well of artistry from all over the world, and showcase the widest array of artists and points of view from all backgrounds in an affordable and equitable way.
 This passion remains our guiding light in a fierce commitment to building an equitable, inclusive, anti-racist, anti-misogynist film culture open and accessible to all.

 Vidiots’ new home, in the heart of Northeast L.A., opened in May 1929 as The Yosemite Theatre.
 The Yosemite became The Eagle Theatre in 1940 and went on to serve generations of audiences for 70 years before going dark and transitioning to a church in the early 2000s.